atellmer/dark/README.md

 Hooks are needed to bring components to life: give them an internal state, start some actions, and so on.
 The basic rule for using hooks is to use them at the top level of the component, i.e. do not nest them inside other functions, cycles, conditions.
 This is a necessary condition, because hooks are not magic, but work based on array indices.
 <a name="state"></a>
 ## State
 Components should be able to store their state between renders.
-There are useState and useReducer hooks for this.
+There are useState, useReactiveState and useReducer hooks for this.

 #### useState